1. Why a notary?

 I offer appointments during business hours and occasionally outside of business hours in exceptional circumstances.
 I am also prepared to make home visits or visit corporate clients at their place of business.
 If the notarial appointments take place outside of my office I will make an additional charge to cover travelling time and expenses.

-6. Identification: The day of the signature meeting I will need you to produce by way of formal identification the original of (in preferred order):
+The day of the signature meeting, I will need you to produce by way of formal identification the original of (in preferred order):

 In some circumstances, I may require you to produce two forms of identification with a photograph of you, such as a driving licence or passport.

-7. Proof of names: In a case where the name on the document is different from the name you are currently using, or there has been a variation in the form of spelling of the name over the years, please provide me as appropriate with Certificates of Birth, Marriage, Divorce Decree or Change of Name Deed showing all the different names that you use.
-If there has been a change of name, then I will need to see a copy of the Deed Poll or Statutory Declaration which dealt with it.
+In a case where the name on the document is different from the name you are currently using, or there has been a variation in the form of spelling of the name over the years, please provide me with as appropriate Certificates of Birth, Marriage, Divorce Decree or Change of Name Deed showing all the different names that you use.
+If there has been a change of name, then I will need to see a copy of the Deed Poll or Statutory Declaration, which dealt with it.

-11 .
-Companies: If a document is to be signed by you on behalf of a company, such as an SCI (Societe Civil Immobiliere), there are further requirements on which I may have to insist.
+If a document is to be signed by you on behalf of a company, such as an SCI (Société Civil Immobilière), there are further requirements on which I may have to insist.

 In each case: